View Betty Ryan's Obituary on HeraldTribune.com and share memories

 Ryan, Betty

-A longtime resident of Tonawanda, NY, she lived in Pennsylvania for 15 years before moving to Englewood, FL to retire in 1977.
-She spent her last three years in Pine Grove Mills, PA with her son Dennis and his wife, who cared for her with abounding love and devotion.
+A longtime resident of the Tonawandas, NY, she lived in Pennsylvania for 15 years before moving to Englewood, FL in 1977.
+She spent her last three years in Pennsylvania with her son Dennis and his wife, who cared for her with abounding love and devotion.

+Betty was a teacher, Audubon enthusiast, world traveler, musician, golfer, lifelong learner and most of all a beloved matriarch.

 No services are scheduled, and a spring interment is planned in Fortville, IN.